 What if all you want for Christmas really is new boobs?
 First, make sure that plastic surgery is the right choice for you.
 Consult with an experienced plastic surgeon before you request surgery as a gift.
 This ensures that you are a good candidate for the procedure, you understand the risks and recovery, and that your decision to have surgery is entirely your own.
 You’ll also get a clear idea of costs and what options for payment and financing are available.
-Many plastic surgeons offer free consultations, so you can do your homework without incurring any cost.
+Many plastic surgeons offer consultations.
 With this information, you’ll be better equipped to approach your loved ones about helping you pay for your procedure as a holiday gift.

 Making the right decision this holiday season

 If you or a loved one are considering cosmetic surgery this season, we’ll be happy to assist any way we can.
-If you’re in the Hampton Roads area, our board certified plastic surgeons offer free consultations for cosmetic procedures at our office locations in Newport News and Williamsburg.
+If you’re in the Hampton Roads area, our experienced plastic surgeons offer consultations for cosmetic procedures at our office locations in Newport News and Williamsburg.
 Just give us a call or contact us online today.